int128/gradleupdate/README.md

 # Gradle Update

-Gradle Update automatically deliver the new Gradle Wrapper to your repositories by pull requests when a new version of Gradle is released.
+Gradle Update automatically delivers the new Gradle Wrapper to your repositories by pull requests when a new version of Gradle is released.

 The latest build system brings much benefit such as performance and bug fixes.

-## How to use
+## Getting started

-Star [this repository](https://github.com/int128/gradleupdate) to enable Gradle Update.
+**Step 1:** Star [this repository](https://github.com/int128/gradleupdate) to enable Gradle Update.

 <img src="https://cloud.githubusercontent.com/assets/321266/9202088/176d83d6-408b-11e5-96dd-c138322fde60.png">

-You will receive pull requests soon if you have any repositories which contain Gradle Wrapper.
+**Step 2:** You will receive pull requests soon if you have any repositories which contain Gradle Wrapper.

 <img src="https://cloud.githubusercontent.com/assets/321266/9202273/0e94da60-408c-11e5-83e9-594c9fbdcd42.png">

-Open a pull request and check the content of new Gradle Wrapper.
+**Step 3:** Open a pull request and check the content of new Gradle Wrapper.

 <img src="https://cloud.githubusercontent.com/assets/321266/9202364/70fd5a6a-408c-11e5-9cc6-4a7a8f9ccfa8.png">